AnanyaRaju22/LearnMate/README.md

 # LearnMate
 # 📚 LearnMate AI

 **LearnMate AI** is an intelligent, all-in-one study assistant that adapts to your learning style, helps schedule study goals, explains topics in simple formats, and allows uploading PPT/PDF files to ask questions.
-Built with Next.js and Tailwind CSS, powered by Groq/OpenAI/Replicate APIs.
+Built with Next.js and Tailwind CSS, powered by Groq APIs.

 ## 🚀 Features